Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Proof of theorems

 We are now ready to prove Theorem \ref{thm:consistency}.
-The next step in the proof is showing that $\bar{T}_n$ converges in probability conditionally on $M$.
+The first step in the proof is showing that $\bar{T}_n$ converges in probability conditionally on $M$.
 This result is a simple consequence of Markov's inequality and our assumption that $P_{n}(M)^{-1} = o(n)$.
 Set an arbitrary vector $a \in \mathbb{R}^{p}$ and define $t = a^{T} \bar{T}_n$.
+By Markov's inequality,

 To see why \eqref{eq:markov} holds, write:

 By the fact that \eqref{eq:markov} holds for any arbitrary vector $a$, together with Lemma \ref{expectationLemma}, we can determine that conditionally on $M$, $\bar{T}_n \rightarrow_p \E(\bar{T}_n)$.